 Reccommendation Federal and State Energy Ministers to: clearly defined roles for market governance bodies Clearly define the roles and responsibilities related to CER of all industry bodies including the AEMC, AEMO, AER, the Clean Energy Regulator (CER) and Standards Australia and any jurisdictional regulatory bodies.
 Thoughtful consideration and open consultation of eligibility for creating new technical standard/requirement.
 Coordination on the development of any technical requirements, prioritising national consistency.
 A hierarchical structure for the development of technical requirements/standards to ensure clear understanding and management of both the development and implementation process.
 Guidance to enhance data and reporting on installation compliance, beyond solely relying on electrical inspectors.
-Direct AEMO and networks to establish market service criteria a market-driven response to Minimum System Load (MSL) and, Distributed PV Curtailment (DPVC) market notices.
+Support the development of market-led services Direct AEMO and networks to establish market service criteria for a market-driven response to Minimum System Load (MSL) and/or Distributed PV Curtailment (DPVC) market notices.
 Prioritise drafting a rule change proposal by AEMO to enable a market-led response from distribution-connected CER for addressing minimum system load, if deemed necessary.